Hi, I'm Sas Petherick

 I can help you make sense of your particular flavour of self-doubt – where it came from and why – so you can minimise the ways it is holding you back.
 And I can show you how to cultivate other resources within you – self-trust, self-belief, self-worth and self-acceptance (the best kind of selfies).

-Coaching with me is an experiential and integrated approach to exploring the narratives that
+Coaching with me is an experiential and integrated approach to exploring the narratives that shape your life.

 I have deep respect for your personal identities, circumstances, needs and preferences.
 I’m not the kind of coach that shares inspirational quotes, and you won’t see me offering up five-step solutions to your complex and nuanced challenges.
 But I am fascinated by your experience of being human.